Do Large Language Models Perform Latent Multi-Hop Reasoning without Exploiting Shortcuts?

 If today's best models such as GPT-4o~\citep{openai2024gpt4o}, Claude 3.5 Sonnet~\citep{anthropic2024claude}, or Gemini 1.5 Pro~\citep{Gemini-Team2024-df} struggle to perform latent reasoning, then the current pretraining, instruction-tuning, and scaling paradigm of LLMs may be insufficient for robust development of latent multi-hop reasoning abilities.
 Thus, we would need to adopt changes in this paradigm or the architecture of models to enhance their ability to latently recall, compose, and manipulate parametric knowledge.
 However, if there are certain cases where today's LLMs show robust latent reasoning, we could further study these cases to find the underlying causes that make latent reasoning emerge during pretraining.

-In this work, we evaluate latent multi-hop reasoning abilities by assessing models' performance in answering multi-hop queries.
-While prior works have suggested that pretrained LLMs develop this ability~\citep{Ofir-Press2023-dm,Yang2024-ib,Biran2024-gw,Li2024-oy}, they have not adequately addressed the possibility of models exploiting \textit{shortcuts}~\citep{Elazar2022-mi,Xu2022-po,Tang2023-so,Kang2023-hd,Ju2024-do}.
-Shortcuts from frequent co-occurrences of subject-object entities or relation pattern-object entity in the pretraining data~\citep{Elazar2022-mi,Xu2022-po,Tang2023-so,Kang2023-hd,Ju2024-do} could allow models to answer the multi-hop queries correctly without going through a true latent reasoning process.
-For instance, in a query about \textify{Scarlett Johansson} (i.e., the \emph{head entity}) where the answer entity is \textify{United States}, LLMs may simply learn a subject-object entity shortcut if these entities frequently co-occur in training sequences~\citep{Elazar2022-mi, Kang2023-hd, Zhang2024-tt, Ju2024-do}.
+We evaluate latent multi-hop reasoning abilities by assessing models' performance in answering multi-hop queries.
+While prior works have suggested that pretrained LLMs develop this ability~\citep{Ofir-Press2023-dm,Yang2024-ib,Biran2024-gw,Li2024-oy}, they have not adequately addressed the possibility of models exploiting \textit{shortcuts}~\citep{Elazar2022-mi,Xu2022-po,Tang2023-so,Kang2023-hd,Ju2024-do}; our analysis shows that 85\% of the test queries from a previous dataset are prone to shortcuts.

+Shortcuts from frequent co-occurrences of subject-object or relation-object in the training data can allow models to answer the multi-hop queries correctly without going through a true latent reasoning process.
+For instance, in a query about \textify{Scarlett Johansson} (i.e., the \emph{head entity}) where the answer entity is \textify{United States}, LLMs may simply learn a subject-object entity shortcut if these entities frequently co-occur in training~\citep{Elazar2022-mi, Kang2023-hd, Zhang2024-tt, Ju2024-do}.